-This tag is replaced by a drop-down list containing the names of the available Search Forms.
+This tag is replaced by a drop-down list containing names of available Search Forms.

-The available Search Forms are declared through either the ViewDS Management Agent (see help topic View or modify a Search Form) or the Stream DUA (see searchOptions on page 101).
+The available Search Forms are declared through either the ViewDS Management Agent (see help topic View or modify a Search Form) or the Stream DUA (see searchOptions on page 103).